 2

 • Note: domus is not in the second declension and the genetive is not domi.
-Jan 1, 2021 at 20:47
+Commented Jan 1, 2021 at 20:47

 • My Stowasser (I think you know Stowasser) and multiple websites tell me that both u and o declension exist for domus.
 Isn't that correct?